-7.1 This Policy was approved at a meeting of the full Council on 12th September 2018 and was published via its website 1st January 2019.
-Copies are available on request.

-7.2 It should be noted that this Policy does not override the right of any person to make an application, to make representations about an application, or to apply for a review of a licence, as each case will be considered on its own merit and according to the requirements of the Act.
+- 7.1 This Policy was approved by Braintree District Council on 28th March 2022 and was published via its website on the 28th March 2022.
+Copies are available on request. - 7.2 It should be noted that this Policy does not override the right of any person to make an application, to make representations about an application, or to apply for a review of a licence, as each case will be considered on its own merit and according to the requirements of the Act.